Vienna School Initiatives

 The Vienna Congress, Viennese Modernism, Viennese Actionism — the Vienna School of Negotiation sees itself rooted in these traditions with the integration of various academic disciplines, and the exploration of new paths.

-This is particularly important when dealing with "wicked problems", where where the aim is to co-create a way forward, like an expedition; we are dedicated to strengthening various forms of peace-full cooperation.
+This is particularly important when dealing with "wicked problems", where the aim is to co-create a way forward, like an expedition; we are dedicated to strengthening various forms of peace-full cooperation.

-Our work typically requires a long-term commitment that is not deterred by a standstill in official peace processes.
-All activities are carried out in close cooperation with relevant stakeholders, including representatives from academia, political decision-makers, business leaders, and the media.
-The inclusion of diverse political perspectives and the equal participation of women and men are among our core guiding principles.
+Our activities are carried out in close cooperation with relevant stakeholders, including representatives from academia, political decision-makers, business leaders, and the media.
+The inclusion of diverse political perspectives and the equal participation of women* and men* are among our core guiding principles.

 As we develop and conduct "train-the-trainer" programs together with our local partners.
 This enables highly qualified local trainers to lead professional training sessions, thereby sustainably promoting culturally sensitive methods.